YYovchev123/Web3.0-Security-Findings/contest-findings/ai-arena.md

-# AI Arena - 02.2024 - yovchev_yoan's finiding

-# [M-1] Looping through and minting Fighter NFTs in `MegingPool::claimRewards` is a potential denails of service (DoS)
+# Looping through and minting Fighter NFTs in `MegingPool::claimRewards` is a potential denails of service (DoS)

 ## Description: